threader/PC-Tuning/docs/post-install.md

 ## Remove Bloatware Natively

-- Although nothing should appear, as a precautionary measure check and uninstall any bloatware that exists in **Control Panel -> Programs -> Programs and Features**.
+- Although nothing should appear, as a precautionary measure check and uninstall any bloatware that exists in **Control Panel -> Programs -> Programs and Features**

 - In win + r, **OptionalFeatures**, disable everything except for the following: